anushabc/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

      ![](https://github.com/Divyasri199/AIW-Security-Immersion/blob/main/Labs/Images/regulatory.png?raw=true)

 10. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
-This tile shows the following standards which are **Azure Security Benchmark(2), ISO 27001, PCI DSS 3.2.1 and SOC TSP(3)**.
-Click on **Show all 4 (4)** to check the compliance status.
+This tile shows the following standards which are **Azure Security Benchmark(2), ISO 27001, PCI DSS 3.2.1, SOC TSP(3) and Azure CIS 1.1.0(4)**.
+Click on **Show all 5 (4)** to check the compliance status.

      >Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.